The name of the product can be found on the device label.

 3. Enter these details into the search field on this site.
 The latest version is displayed by default.
 If you have an earlier software version, please check the drop-down menu to see if it is available.

-The DICOM RT export uses the DICOM merge library as the transfer protocol to third-party systems.
-DICOM facilitates the general interoperability between different vendors’ systems.
-DICOM RT export provides the most recent subset of DICOM objects to facilitate the transfer of specific digital image, graphical and non-image data between two or more systems.
+Export to DICOM is only possible after plan optimization has been performed.
+The software uses the DICOM 3.0 merge library as the transfer protocol to deliver information to third-party systems.
+DICOM facilitates general interoperability between different vendor systems.
+DICOM RT (Radiotherapy) as used in this software is the most recent subset of DICOM objects used to handle the transfer of specific digital images and graphical and non-image data between two or more systems.